top of page

 Practical Tips for Women Considering This Therapy

-• Combine massage with pelvic floor exercises like Kegels for best results.
+• Combine massage with pelvic floor exercises like Kegels for best results, if indicated.

 • Maintain good hydration and avoid bladder irritants such as caffeine and alcohol.